Susan Packard: Business career

 Packard's first job out of graduate school was at Burke Marketing Research in Cincinnati.

 Packard started out in the cable programming television business with the sales division of HBO in 1980, eventually becoming a regional manager in charge of distributing HBO to cable operators.
 In 1984, Packard became the director of the HBO Los Angeles market.
 After this, she worked at NBC to help launch the network's cable properties beginning in 1988.
-Packagred was on the start-up team of CNBC, where she served as the vice president of affiliate relations and national accounts.
+Packard was on the start-up team of CNBC, where she served as the vice president of affiliate relations and national accounts.

 In 1994 at E.W.
 Scripps Company, Packard helped cofound Home and Garden Television (HGTV), a place where she served as the chief operating officer until 2000.
 During this time she also cofounded the Scripps Networks, becoming the President of Scripp's New Ventures division in 2000.
 That year Packard was a co-founder of the Fine Living Network, which debuted in 2002.

 Scripps eventually became Scripps Networks Interactive (SNI), where Packard served as executive vice president.
 In this role she also co-founded the DIY Network.
 The company grew to a $10 billion market valuation.
 In her final role before leaving SNI, Packard served as the Scripps Networks President of Brand Outreach.
 In addition to her business duties, she aligned Scripps corporate citizenship with external organizations, including Mobile Meals and Habitat for Humanity.

 Packard was the first woman to serve on the board of Churchill Downs, Inc. She served for two terms, from 2004 to 2010.